p2panda/handbook/website/docs/specification/replication.md

 SyncDone live_mode=false
 ```

-### Live Mode

-- Peers can skip set reconciliation and directly send `Entry` messages after initiating the replication session.
-Set reconciliation can be seen as an optimization.
-- This is especially interesting if peers are interested in continuing exchanging data after the first replication session.
-They can "optimistically" send new data without asking if the other peer already has it.
-- Live mode is always bi-directional, meaning that both peers can send their latest data to each other
-- Live mode can be finished by sending another `SyncDone` message, where the `live_mode` flag is set to `false`

 ### Naive Mode

 - If for any reason it is un-desireable for a node implementation to support the recommended replication method using Set Reconciliation, then they can still participate in the network by supporting only naive replication by sending a `Have` message directly after receiving a `SyncRequest` message.
 - Naive mode should be announced in the peers `Announce` message.
-- A `Have` message should contain a set of _all public key, log id, seq num tuples the peer holds for the requested `SyncRange`.
+- A `Have` message should contain a set of _all_ public key, log id, seq num tuples the peer holds for the requested `SyncRange`.

 #### `Have` message